 Public goods: goods that can be used by the general public, from which they will benefit.
 Their consumption can’t be measured, and thus cannot be charged a price for (this is why a market economy doesn’t produce them).
-Examples are street lights and roads.
+Examples include street lights and roads.

-External costs (negative externalities) are the negative impacts on the society (third-parties) due to production or consumption of goods and services.
+External costs (negative externalities) are the negative impacts on society (third-parties) due to production or consumption of goods and services.
 Example: the pollution from a factory.

 Private costs are the costs to the producer and consumer due to production and consumption respectively.
 Example: the cost of production.

 Private benefits are the benefits to the producer or consumer due to production and consumption respectively.
 Example: the better immunity received by a consumer when he receives a vaccine.